MetOffice/simulation-systems/source/git_faq.rst

 releases internal to the MetOffice.
 Please ask if you need help accessing that.

-.. rubric:: My forked repository got detached from upstream repository following
+.. rubric:: My forked repository got detached from upstream following a visibility change

-  For further details on how to migrate a detached upstream repository see the following `page <visibility_changes.rst#34>`_
+For further details on how to migrate a detached fork after an upstream repository changes from private to public, see the :ref:`visibility_changes` guide.